Help us match you with local pros in your area

 Choose an HVAC company with well-trained technicians who have proper licensing and experience.
 HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the specific exam depends on what kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

-Always make sure you understand what a company’s process looks like.
-When getting HVAC repairs, ask your provider to list which parts need replacement and explain why.
-Confirm that your technician will clean and test your system afterward to guarantee proper operation.
-When replacing your HVAC system, ask the contractor to provide details on the new brand, estimated installation time, model, energy efficiency, and features.
-Before work begins, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.
+It’s important to understand what the work process is going to look like.
+For HVAC repairs, the company should list the specific parts that need replacement and why.
+Confirm that your technician will clean and test your system afterward to make sure everything is operating properly.
+When replacing your HVAC system, ask the installation company to provide details on the new estimated installation time, energy efficiency, features, brand, and model.
+Before signing a contract, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.

-Reputable HVAC companies stand behind their work with warranties.
-Compare warranties from different companies, while remembering that broader coverage is better.
-Look for the company that offers the most coverage for a fair price.
+Reputable HVAC companies back their work with warranties.
+Compare warranties from different companies, while remembering that more comprehensive coverage is better.
+Look for the company that provides the most coverage for a reasonable price.

-You should have your HVAC system inspected twice a year.
-After completing their inspection, your technician will tell you if any services are needed.
-You should also call a technician if you notice new issues such as strange noises, unusual smells, or leaks.
-If your system has ductwork, you should have it inspected every few years.
+You should have your HVAC system inspected twice yearly.
+Following an inspection, your technician will inform you what services are needed.
+You should also schedule an inspection if you start noticing issues such as leaks, unusual smells, or strange noises.
+If your home has ductwork, it should be inspected every few years.

 You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at a time.
-You might also consider a smart thermostat.
+During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at once.
+You could also consider getting a smart thermostat.

 For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).

 Usually, HVAC financing is provided by a third-party lender.
-If your HVAC company doesn't have financing options, you might consider taking out a loan on your own.
-Be sure to speak with your HVAC company and a financial advisor to determine what options are available and appropriate for your situation.
+If your HVAC company doesn't offer financing, you could consider taking out a loan on your own.
+Be sure to talk to a financial advisor and your HVAC company to determine what options are available to you and appropriate for your situation.